-- Consult with the Centers for Disease Control or an appropriate medical professional for recommendations on vaccines, preventative treatments, and other health safety recommendations.
+- 1. Consult with the Centers for Disease Control or an appropriate medical professional for recommendations on vaccines, preventative treatments, and other health safety recommendations.
 Each volunteer is responsible for her/his own decisions on what steps to take with regards to preventative medicine.
-We recommend you err on the side of caution.
-A completed course of the COVID-19 vaccine is highly recommended before travel to Honduras, as well as documentation of a negative at-home COVID test 24 hours prior to travel. - 2.
+We recommend you err on the side of caution. - 2.
 Practice self-care during your time with FOB.
 This includes practicing proper hydration and eating habits and seeking medical care when necessary.
-This also includes the use of bug spray each day, as well as the use of PPE. - 3.
+This also includes the use of bug spray each day. - 3.
 Inform your Team Leader of any allergies, dietary restrictions, or other medical needs and take initiative to ensure that needs in this area are met.